galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >
 {: .hands_on}

+Here, we simply filter the original PDB twice: once for lines which do not match `HETATM`, which returns a PDB file containing only protein, not ligand and solvent; and once for lines which match the ligand's identity code `AG5E`, which returns a PDB file containing only the ligand.

 ### Set up protein topology

 Firstly, we need to calculate the topology for the protein file.
 We will use the **GROMACS initial setup** {% icon tool %} tool.

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Generate protein topology
 >
 > 1. **GROMACS initial setup** {% icon tool %} with the following parameters:
 >    - *"PDB input file"*: 'Protein (PDB)' file
->    - *"Force field"*: `gaff`
+>    - *"Force field"*: `AMBER99SB`
 >    - *"Water model"*: `TIP3P`
 >    - *"Generate detailed log"*: `Yes`
 >
 >    > ### {% icon comment %} Comment
 >    > A force field is essentially a function to calculate the potential energy of a system, based on various empirical parameters (for the atoms, bonds, charges, dihedral angles and so on).
-There are a number of families of forcefields; some of the most commonly used include CHARMM, AMBER, GROMOS and OPLS.
-Here, we use GAFF (general AMBER force field), which is a generalized AMBER force field which can be applied to almost any small organic molecule, not just macromolecules such as proteins.
+There are a number of families of forcefields; some of the most commonly used include CHARMM, AMBER, GROMOS and OpenFF (for a recent, accessible overview see ({% cite Lemkul2020 %}).
 >    >
 >    >
 >    > A wide range of models exist for modeling water.
 Here we are using the common TIP3P model, which is an example of a 'three-site model' - so-called because the molecule is modeled using three points, corresponding to the three atoms of water.
 (Four- and five-site models include additional 'dummy atoms' representing the negative charges of the lone pairs of the oxygen atom).